flutter/website/src/docs/development/accessibility-and-localization/internationalization.md

 ## Specifying the app's supported&shy;Locales parameter

-Although Flutter's flutter_localizations library includes support for about 52 languages, only English language translations are available by default.
+Although Flutter's flutter_localizations library includes support for 77 languages, only English language translations are available by default.
 It's up to the developer to decide exactly which languages to support, since it wouldn't make sense for the toolkit libraries to support a different set of locales than the app does.